Skip to main content

 Either monthly or annually, you’ll likely have transactions on your ledger that reflect principal and interest payments on the loan.
 When you see these transactions, you can:

-2. Tag the principal repayment as a “Loan Transfer”.
+3. Tag the principal repayment as a “Liability Adjustment”, and select the loan account it belongs to.
 This reduces the balance of the loan account on your balance sheet.

 Always ask your accountant for guidance on specific treatment on your loan accounts.